BeaconCMS/beacon/guides/introduction/installation.md

   mix igniter.new my_app --install beacon,beacon_live_admin --with phx.new
   ```

-Replace `my_app` with the name of your application.
+Replace `my_app` with the name of your application and follow the prompts.

 ## Install in an existing application